 DR. LYNCH-WALSH: Okay.
 Well, I think she's trying to -- so under the idea that the Office of the Chief Auditor is accountable to the School Board of Broward County and the audit committee, and if this were a school board workshop and the majority of the board members were indicating that they would like to have monthly meetings of the audit committee for the rest of the school year, then what would happen is that would be made so.
 Meaning, that the school board members would be -- would have consensus and the chief auditor would then go about figuring out how to schedule monthly meetings for the rest of the school year, unless he encountered a problem, which may be the case with December.
-February and May are far enough in the future that that might not be an issue.
-Because, otherwise, this won't move forward, the idea of scheduling the monthly meetings.
+But February and May are far enough in the future response to Dr. Lynch-Walsh is to just revise the calendar on November 18th --